microsoft/TREC-2019-Deep-Learning/README.md

 ## Evaluation and judging

-We will be having two separate test sets: One test set contains 1000 queries with sparse labels directly reused from the MS-Marco dataset.
-The same 1000 queries will be used as the test set for both the passage retrieval and document retrieval tasks.
-More information regarding how these sparse labels were obtained can be found at https://arxiv.org/abs/1611.09268.

-As the official evaluation set, we will be using a random subset of these 1000 queries containing 50 queries that are judged by NIST assessors.
+As the official evaluation set, we will be using a set of 50 or more queries that are judged by NIST assessors.
 For this purpose, we will be using depth pooling and construct separate pools for the passage ranking and document ranking tasks.
 Passages/documents in these pools will then be labelled by NIST assessors using multi-graded judgments.
+The same set of queries will be used as the test set for both the passage retrieval and document retrieval tasks.

+We may be making a superset of this official query set publicly available before the judgements for the official query set is available.
+The queries in this superset will be sparsaley labelled, where the labels are directly reused from the MS-Marco dataset.
+More information regarding how these sparse labels were obtained can be found at https://arxiv.org/abs/1611.09268.

 ## Coordinators